yunesj/picture-rotation-fixer/README.md

-# 📸 Auto Rotate Scanned Photos
+# 📸 picture-rotation-fixer

+## ✨ Features

+- 🎯 **Intelligent Detection**: Cascading approach for maximum compatibility
+  - 👤 **Face Detection First**: Uses OpenCV's Haar cascade for fast face detection
+  - 🎨 **Object Detection Fallback**: Uses YOLOv8 for general object detection when no faces found
+- 🔍 Recursively scans all subfolders
+- 🖼️ Supports `.png`, `.jpg`, `.jpeg` images
+- ⚡ Fast & lightweight with smart fallbacks
+- 📝 Overwrites images in place _(preserves original if no rotation needed)_
+- 🚀 Parallel processing with progress bar (`multiprocessing` + `tqdm`)
+- 📦 Available as:
+  - Homebrew formula (macOS)
+  - Standalone binary (Linux/Mac/Windows)
+  - Python script / packagened Photos

 [![Build and Release Binaries](https://github.com/JustinGuese/picture-rotation-fixer/actions/workflows/build-and-release.yaml/badge.svg)](https://github.com/JustinGuese/picture-rotation-fixer/actions/workflows/build-and-release.yaml)

-This tool automatically rotates scanned family photos to the correct orientation using **face detection**.
+This tool automatically rotates scanned family photos to the correct orientation using **intelligent detection**.
+It uses a cascading approach: first tries **face detection**, then falls back to **object detection** if no faces are found.
-It evaluates each image at `0°`, `90°`, `180°`, and `270°`, then saves the first orientation where a face is detected upright.
+For each image, it evaluates orientations at `0°`, `90°`, `180°`, and `270°`, then saves the first orientation where content is detected upright.

 ---